- senior translator vetted by Thailand's Department of Consular Affairs on staff for Māori

 Concrete reasons clients return

-• Bilingual case manager.
+- Bilingual case manager.
 One person handles your file end-to-end; ask questions in Thai, English or via your preferred language.

-• Single-window service.
+- Single-window service.
 Translation, Notary, MFA filing, embassy attestation and worldwide courier are booked once — you do not chase three vendors.

 Using your Māori document abroad

-Files prepared through this workflow clear the receiving Māori authority on the first attempt the overwhelming majority of the time.
+By the time your file has passed through every gate of this pipeline, the destination Māori counter is being handed exactly the format their internal checklists expect.
 If the receiving office requests an additional step — for example a sworn translator's signature notarised in the destination country, or a translation re-done into a regional dialect — we provide a follow-up service from our partner network of overseas counsel.

-• Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.
+- Re-issuance — if the destination retains the original, we keep the certified scan on file and produce another legalised copy on 48-hour turnaround.

-• Apostille substitution letter — for receiving authorities that mistakenly request an Apostille (Thailand is not yet a Hague signatory), we provide a notarised explanation letter accepted by most foreign registrars.
+- Apostille substitution letter — for receiving authorities that mistakenly request an Apostille (Thailand is not yet a Hague signatory), we provide a notarised explanation letter accepted by most foreign registrars.

 FAQ